iPlantCollaborativeOpenSource/chinstrap/README.md

 ## TODO

-:black_square: The list of unused apps should have a link to the wiki page for them or do a search on the forums if no wiki link has been provided.
+1. The list of unused apps should have a link to the wiki page for them or do a search on the forums if no wiki link has been provided.

-:black_square: Get detailed info about a certain day on graph bubble click.
+2. Get detailed info about a certain day on graph bubble click.

+3. Fix the datepicker from skipping yesterday after pushing it forward past today with the keybindings.

 ## NOTE